linl33/bohemia/guides/guide_openhds_setup.md

           - Log out
           - Log in as data/data
     - Click on menu item "Utility Routines" - Field Workers
-      - Create a worker named data/data with credentials data/data
+      - Create a worker named data/data with credentials data/data.
+This will generate a worker with ID "FWDD1"
     - Click on menu item "Utility Routines" - Round codes
       - Create the round (0 = baseline, 1 = first follow-up, etc.).
 Doing 0 only for now
       - Set dates